-|Professor Avishalom Tor’s research focuses on the study of competition and cooperation in market settings and the legal rules and institutions that regulate them.
+|Professor Avishalom Tor’s research focuses on the study of competition and cooperation in market settings and the legal rules and institutions that shape such market behavior.
 After receiving his doctorate from Harvard Law School, Avishalom was a Visiting Research Professor at George Mason University School of Law, an Adviser and Consultant to Commissioner Harbour at the Federal Trade Commission on various matters of antitrust law and economics, and a Visiting Professor at the University of Hamburg.
-Before joining the law faculty, Professor Tor was a Senior Lecturer and co-director of the Forum on Law and Markets at the University of Haifa Faculty of Law.
-He is also the Secretary of the European Association of Law and Economics and a board member of a number of international competition law institutes.
+Before joining the Notre Dame law faculty, Tor was a Senior Lecturer and co-director of the Forum on Law and Markets at the University of Haifa Faculty of Law, where he was recently appointed a Global Professor of Law.
+He is also the past Secretary and Management Board member of the European Association of Law and Economics and a board member of a number of international competition law institutes.

 Tor teaches in the areas of antitrust, corporate law, and behavioral law and economics.
-In addition to basic courses in these areas, Avishalom has taught various advanced courses and seminars, including, most recently, “Antitrust, Technology, and Intellectual Property,” “Corporate Governance,” and “Markets, Regulation, and Rationality.”
-His interdisciplinary work has been published in legal, decision making, psychological, and economic journals, such as the Michigan Law Review, Antitrust Law Journal, the Journal of Institutional and Theoretical Economics, and Psychological Science.
-Avishalom’s research has won grants and awards both domestically and abroad, and received extensive coverage from international media outlets including the Economist, Boston Globe, U.S. News and World Report, and others.|| ||/assets/78631/original/tor.jpg||LAW 70101 - Business Associations
+In addition to basic courses in these areas, Tor has taught various advanced courses and seminars, including, most recently, “Antitrust, Technology, and Intellectual Property,” “Corporate Governance,” and “Markets, Regulation, and Rationality.”
+His interdisciplinary work has been published in legal, decision making, psychological, and economic journals, such as the Michigan Law Review, Duke Law Journal, Texas Law Review, Antitrust Law Journal, the Journal of Institutional and Theoretical Economics, and Psychological Science.
+Tor’s research has won grants and awards both domestically and abroad, and received extensive coverage from international media outlets including the Economist, Boston Globe, U.S. News and World Report, and others.|| ||/assets/78631/original/tor.jpg||LAW 70101 - Business Associations

 LAW 73117 – Antitrust, Technology, and Intellectual Property